 One thing to consider is that it is not easy thinking up possible solutions to a scenario on your own.
-A sounding board or someone who is willing to challenge you and ask thought provoking questions helps you to think of more creative solutions.
+A sounding board or someone who is willing to challenge you and ask thought-provoking questions helps you to think of more creative solutions.
 Partner up with a coworker you trust, a mentor, or hire an executive coach.
 It is important that you trust the individual you are working with in order to open up, as well as feel safe to explore every option possible.

 Strengthening neural pathways is like strengthening muscles; you need repetition to build it.
-It is easier to automatically shift to habitual behaviors or thoughts because they is hardwired in our brains.
+It is easier to automatically shift to habitual behaviors or thoughts because they are hardwired in our brains.
 It takes dedication and focus to continue to use new habits in order to strengthen those new budding neurological pathways.

 Once again, partner up with a friend, mentor, or hire an executive coach.
 It is important that this is a person you trust, is impartial, and has your best interests in mind.
 Task this individual with reminding you to pause before reacting to a situation.
-Take some time to write out all the options you have on how you can respond and share them with your sounding board so that they can ask you questions to prompt further thinking and problem solving so that you come up with as many solutions as possible.
+Take some time to write out all the options you have on how you can respond and share them with your sounding board so that they can ask you questions to prompt further thinking and problem-solving so that you come up with as many solutions as possible.

 3. Mute the noise